jspeed-meyers/the-broken-links-project/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: pypi-scan: A Tool for Scanning the Python Package Index for Typosquatters
+title: pypi-scan - A Tool for Scanning the Python Package Index for Typosquatters
 date: 2020-12-01
 ---